ahuraira/nust-lifeline-automation/docs/AI_WATCHDOG.md

 1. Match the strict Subject Regex (`Ref: PLEDGE-`).
 2. Are from a whitelist of domain senders.
 3. Are NOT already labelled as `Processed`.

-This strict scoping ensures the agent operates only on relevant data.